mrkaleArduinoLib/gbj_twowire/README.md

 - It is expected, that initialization of a device and setting its parameters is provided in a subclass inherited from the class defined in this library in the method `begin`, which is not defined in the library.
 - Library does not use the built-in function `delay()` at waiting for some actions, e.g., waking up sensor from power down mode, but instead of it uses the own implementation of the `wait()` function based on system `millis()` function.
 - Library allows address range 0x00 ~ 0x7F.
+- Library utilizes the general call on the two-wire bus as well.

 <a id="dependency"></a>